 The same type of mindset can be applied to seasonal offerings.
 Centering some of your email marketing ideas around popular shopping holidays can be a clever way to engage with customers who aren't shopping for themselves, but are instead looking to purchase gifts for their friends and family.

 Depending on your target demographic, you can use these types of promotions to really push the idea of the 'perfect gift'.
 Present the promotion as an easy answer, which they can use to finish shopping for their loved ones, in a way that's both affordable and convenient.

 Remember: If you can present your products as a solution to a problem, rather than simply a purchase, customers will be much more likely to engage with your promotion and get excited about it.

-As we talked about in our Contest Prize Ideas article, exclusivity is an incredibly useful tool that can be easy to overlook when you're coming up with new email marketing ideas.
+As we talked about in our Ideas for Contest Prizes article, exclusivity is an incredibly useful tool that can be easy to overlook when you're coming up with new email marketing ideas.

 Countless studies have been done that show consumers are very interested in purchasing products and services that other people don't have access to.
 This limited access creates exclusivity, and that exclusivity brings out the competitive nature in customers.

 Whether it's access to certain exclusive facilities or a product offered in a unique color palette in limited volume, this separation from the normal offerings creates a divide between those on the 'inside' and those on the 'outside'.

 When given the opportunity, virtually every customer will choose to be on the inside; if for no other reason than it makes them feel good to know that they have gotten something that other people won't have access to.